 RESEARCH CONTINUITY: Research Ramp-up

-The Guidance for Off-Site Research Activities and Points of Consideration provided below supplement the Framework for UCI Phased Research Activities.
-It applies to all UCI personnel and students engaged in Phase 1 – 3 research activities.
+The Guidance for Remote Research Activities and Points of Consideration provided below supplement the Framework for UCI Phased Research Activities.
+It applies to all UCI personnel and students engaged in Research Activities in UCI's research phases.

-This guidance cannot and does not address all of the activity-specific and location-specific challenges, circumstances and scenarios that UCI’s research teams may encounter.
-Rather, it is general guidance intended to help faculty and independent researchers (“Plan Owners”) in developing transition plans for off-site research (“Plans”).
+This guidance cannot and does not address all the activity-specific and location-specific challenges, circumstances and scenarios that UCI’s research teams may encounter.
+Rather, it is general guidance intended to help faculty and independent researchers (“Plan Owners”) in developing transition plans for Remote Research Activities (“Plans”).

-- All Guiding Principles contained in the Framework for UCI Phased Research Activities apply to off-site research activities, as do the sections on:
+- All Guiding Principles contained in the Framework for UCI Phased Research Activities apply to Remote Research Activities, as do the sections on:

 - Decision Making Authority,